omeka/omeka-s-enduser/docs/modules/mapping.md

 And this is a geoJSON map pop-up with all available properties showing, without a label or comment selected:
 ![The public map with settings as in the above screenshot.](modulesfiles/Mapping_geojsonPublic2.png)

-The administrative interface will not preview the map with your GeoJSON data.
+The administrative interface will not preview the map with your GeoJSON data before or after you save the overlay.
 You will need to go to the public view of the page to see the features that result from your input.

 Note that GeoJSON data will not be available to the Timeline as dates; if your map includes a timeline, the GeoJSON-added features will appear on the default map but cannot be displayed when the timeline is used for navigation.